Do Babies Poop in the Womb?

 Did we mention you’re a superhero, mama?

-And, even though babies aren’t really pooping while they’re in the womb, there is something forming in their digestive system – sludgy, sticky, dark meconium.
+And, even though babies aren’t really pooping while they’re in the womb, something is forming in their digestive system – sludgy, sticky, dark meconium.

 What is meconium?